apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 **Aggregation by level statement** is used for aggregating upon specific hierarchical level of timeseries path.
 For all timeseries paths, by convention, "level=0" represents *root* level.
-That is, to tally the points of any measurements under "root.ln", the level should be set to 1.
+That is, totally the points of any measurements under "root.ln", the level should be set to 1.

 For example, there are multiple series under "root.ln.wf01", such as "root.ln.wf01.wt01.status","root.ln.wf01.wt02.status","root.ln.wf01.wt03.status".
 To count the number of "status" points of all these series, use query: